The Landscape of User-centered Misinformation Interventions -- A Systematic Literature Review: Introduction

 While the topic of misinformation has been studied in systematic reviews, e.g. regarding specific contexts such as health \citep{li_health_2022} or political misinformation \citep{jerit_political_2020}, existing literature reviews on interventions against misinformation and similar phenomena focus on more general overviews.
-For example, a related literature map by \citet{almaliki_online_2019} focuses on the research field of misinformation and provides a general overview rather than analyzing the characteristics of concrete interventions and comparing the different approaches.
-They state that ``less than 2\% of the selected papers proposed digital intervention techniques'', while our focus lies on those studies that fall into the 2\% as a promising subgroup of interventions with growing research interest .
-Furthermore, when literature reviews deal with concrete interventions, they often focus on the detection step and machine learning interventions (e.g., \citep{caled_digital_2021, rana_review_2018,xu_unified_2021,guo_future_2021,zhou_survey_2021,zubiaga_detection_2019,mirsky_creation_2022}) instead of user-centered interventions.
-A first systematic overview on strategies against misinformation including countermeasures with a direct influence on end users was given by \citet{chen_spread_2022} who differentiate between five broad categories of solutions: message-based, source-based, network-based, policy-based, and education-based approaches.
-We complement their findings by (a) shedding light on user-centered aspects of concrete misinformation interventions by performing an in-depth analysis of their design, implementation, and evaluation.
-Thereby, we (b) specifically discuss and categorize characteristics impacting end users such as the intervention design, user interaction, and timing of the intervention.
-We further complement the existing research landscape by (c) performing a review on publications of diverse disciplines and not limited to a specific period until 2022, searching three major databases.
-To our knowledge, a systematization of knowledge on specific user-centered misinformation interventions has yet not been conducted.
+For example, a related literature map by \citet{almaliki_online_2019} focuses on the research field of misinformation.
+It provides a general overview rather than analyzing the characteristics of concrete interventions and comparing the different approaches.
+They state that ``less than 2\% of the selected papers proposed digital intervention techniques'', while our focus lies on those studies that fall into the 2\% as a promising subgroup of interventions with growing research interest.
+Furthermore, when literature reviews, or meta-analyses deal with concrete interventions, they often focus on the detection step and machine learning interventions (e.g., \citep{caled_digital_2021, rana_review_2018,xu_unified_2021,guo_future_2021,zhou_survey_2021,zubiaga_detection_2019,mirsky_creation_2022}) instead of user-centered interventions or focus on a specific subgroup like corrections \citep{chan_meta-analysis_2023, prike_effective_2023}, warnings \citep{mende_fighting_2024}, accuracy prompts \citep{pennycook_accuracy_2022}, or contexts like COVID-19 \citep{janmohamed_interventions_2021}.
+A first systematic overview of strategies against misinformation, including countermeasures with a direct influence on end users, was given by \citet{chen_spread_2022}, who differentiate between five broad categories of solutions according to communication elements: message-based, source-based, network-based, policy-based, and education-based approaches.
+This is in contrast to our approach which is not based on communication elements (e.g., message versus source) but rather considers interventions more in terms of their in-depth design.
+This design can be applied to the content itself, within a network-based approach, or to sources (e.g., by highlighting components in color as a passive intervention during exposure to misinformation).
+The authors give an overview of exemplary implementations within the four clusters.
+We build on that by providing an in-depth analysis of the design, interaction type, and timing of interventions as central aspects for user-centered implementations.
+In addition, we provide an overview of the methodological characteristics of intervention studies.
+Furthermore, \citet{aghajari_reviewing_2023} reviewed misinformation interventions with a focus on underlying driving factors of misinformation like social contexts and beliefs.
+Thus, in a constrained search process around the term `misinformation', they categorize interventions according to content-based, source-based, individual user-based, and community-based strategies.
+Our study complements the analysis of strategies in terms of their driving factors (e.g., content-based strategies like corrections) with an HCI perspective detached from individualistic or community-based emphasis.
+Differentiating misinformation interventions on an individual trial system level, \citet{roozenbeek_countering_2023} review boosting interventions, nudging, debunking, and content labeling in comparison to interventions that rely on algorithms, business models, legislation, and politics.
+We complement the findings of related reviews by (a) shedding light on user-centered aspects of concrete misinformation interventions by performing an in-depth analysis of their design, implementation, and methodological evaluation for a broad perspective that offers a more comprehensive understanding of misinformation interventions.
+Thereby, we (b) specifically discuss and categorize characteristics impacting end users, such as the intervention design, user interaction, and timing of the intervention.
+We further complement the existing research landscape by (c) performing a review on publications of diverse disciplines and not limited to a specific period until 2024, searching three major databases.
+In doing so, we address calls for future work on a review including multiple disciplines and phenomena \citep{aghajari_reviewing_2023}, and, when combined with findings of existing reviews, we provide a different perspective and more nuanced understanding of the research landscape.
+To our knowledge, a systematization of knowledge on specific user-centered misinformation interventions has yet not been conducted to this extent and with this perspective.